 past, present, and future

 In addition to the 6 bedroom, 6.5 bathroom fully updated main house and secluded one bedroom guest cottage, the Farm has two pre-Civil War barns, meticulously renovated in 2013 and 2019.
-The pool and patios create a lovely setting for outdoor entertaining during the summer season and the one-acre swimming pond is an oasis of tranquility.
+The pool and patios create a lovely setting for outdoor entertaining during the summer season and the one-acre pond is an oasis of tranquility.
 Across the green (or white, depending on the season!) pastures, unobstructed views of Mount Mansfield are enjoyed from virtually corner of the property.

 The original entrance to the farmhouse is framed by two enormous white pines, nicknamed George and Martha.